-Another reason why the guide bar plate does not fit tight, is that the bar bolts are tightened too much.
+If the guide bar plate do not fit tight, the reason can be that the guide bar bolts have been overtightened.
 In this case, the cover plate can become warped, and oil will leak out on the bar instead of going down the hole for chain lubrication.
-Make sure that the cover plate is level and the channel in the bar plate is not damaged.
+Occasionally check that the cover plate is level.